TheRealNulsenator/NetBard/knowledge.md

   - Gets singleton instances of InputHandler and CommandDispatcher
   - Creates SecureShell and SubnetScanner objects
   - Registers commands using std::bind for cleaner code
-- **CommandDispatcher**: Singleton dispatcher with built-in help/quit/exit
+- **CommandDispatcher**: Static class dispatcher with built-in help/quit/exit
-  - Singleton pattern: Lazy initialization, thread-safe since C++11
+  - Static class pattern: All methods and data are static, no instances
+  - Initialize with `CommandDispatcher::initialize()`
-  - Access via `CommandDispatcher::getInstance()`
+  - Access methods directly: `CommandDispatcher::processCommand()`, `CommandDispatcher::registerCommand()`
   - All commands use uniform interface: `bool(const std::vector<std::string>&)`
   - Splits input into words, removes command name, passes arguments to handlers
   - Self-registers help/quit/exit as fundamental commands